juchertb/ReactAdminShowcase/README.md

 # ReactAdminShowcase

-Single Page React Application (SPA) written in Typescript that uses the React-Admin framework (https://marmelab.com/react-admin/Tutorial.html).
+Single Page React Application (SPA) written in Typescript that uses the React-Admin framework (https://marmelab.com/react-admin/Tutorial.html) and the Material UI component library.
+Material UI is an open-source React component library that implements Google's Material Design (https://mui.com/material-ui/getting-started/).

+The line chart component on the dashboard is from Recharts (https://recharts.org/en-US/guide).

 A demo version of the application is available at https://juchertb.github.io/ReactAdminShowcase